 Foundation for International Environmental Law and Development

-After six years of being a subsidiary of IIED, the Foundation for International Law and Development (FIELD) has re-established itself as an independent NGO.
-FIELD works with local partners, NGOs and institutions and has a worldwide reputation for expertise in the development and application of international environmental law and for siding with the disadvantaged.
+The Foundation for International Law and Development (FIELD) was an independent NGO that had previously been a subsidiary of IIED for six years.
+It worked with local partners, NGOs and institutions and had a worldwide reputation for expertise in the development and application of international environmental law and for siding with the disadvantaged.

-FIELD’s main goal is to achieve a fair, effective and accessible system of international law that protects the global environment and promotes sustainable development.
+FIELD was a group of public international lawyers committed to helping vulnerable countries, communities and campaigners negotiate for fairer international environmental laws.
+Its main goal was to achieve a fair, effective and accessible system of international law that protects the global environment and promotes sustainable development.

-With two decades of experience FIELD has obtained a worldwide reputation for its expertise in finding solution to pressing environmental challenges.
-For example, FIELD has advised the Alliance for Small Island States (AOSIS) in international climate change negotiations for many years.
+In 2008, FIELD re-established itself as an independent NGO, after six years of being a subsidiary of IIED.
+It had two decades of experience in finding solutions to pressing environmental challenges.
+For example, FIELD advised the Alliance for Small Island States (AOSIS) in international climate change negotiations for many years.

-FIELD also runs an International Internship Programme, providing law students from all over the world with practical insight into environmental law.
+Its work was part campaigning, part research, and part the work of a conventional law firm.
+It also ran an international internship programme, providing law students from all over the world with practical insight into environmental law.

-After six years of being a subsidiary of IIED, FIELD has reestablished itself as an independent NGO.
-Over the years, the institutional alliance has brought together FIELD’s legal expertise and IIED's knowledge in social, political and economic sciences.
-Together we have worked on many exciting environmental and development projects, and will continue to do so in the future.
+Over the years, the institutional alliance brought together FIELD’s legal expertise and IIED's knowledge in social, political and economic sciences.